-On May 4, 2020, the U.S. Department of Labor and the Treasury issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election notification, payment and claims/appeals.
-To protect individuals from losing benefits, the agencies are adjusting the deadlines that may be missed during the "Outbreak Period," which is defined as the period beginning March 1, 2020 and ending 60 days after the end of the National Emergency, which has yet to be announced.
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefit, the Agencies extended deadlines that might have been missed during the National Emergency.
+The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
+The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above (Agencies' deadline).

-If your deadline to file a claim or appeal falls within the defined Outbreak Period, you will have additional time to submit your claim, as the deadline will be recalculated to extend through the Outbreak Period.
+If your deadline to file a claim or appeal falls within the Agencies' deadline, you will have additional time to submit your claim.

-For more information, contact your medical plan Claims Administrator to obtain a claims appeal form.
-For claims regarding eligibility or enrollment in a plan, call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions, including TDD and international assistance.
+For more information, contact your medical plan Claims Administrator to obtain a claims appeal form, or call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 for additional help.